White House claims Trump's policies could have prevented NYC attack

 - The White House offered no evidence about where the suspect was radicalized

-The White House offered no evidence about where the suspect was radicalized.
+The White House offered no evidence about where the suspect was radicalized or whether there were any red flags in his record.

+The nation's immigration system "allows far too many dangerous, inadequately vetted people to access our country," Trump said, adding that the family-based method that brought the suspect to the US "incompatible with national security."

+"Today's terror suspect entered our country through extended-family chain migration, which is incompatible with national security," the President said.
+"Congress must end chain migration.
+Congress must also act on my administration's other proposals to enhance domestic security."

 The suspect, Akayed Ullah, 27, came to the US from Bangladesh in 2011 on a visa for children of siblings of US citizens, the Department of Homeland Security confirmed Monday.
 Ullah is a lawful permanent resident, or green card holder, spokesman Tyler Houlton said.

-The administration also immediately pointed to so-called chain migration in relation to the attack, a term that describes immigration to the US based on family connections.
+The administration immediately pointed to so-called chain migration in relation to the attack, a term that describes immigration to the US based on family connections.

-"The suspect ... benefited from extended family chain migration," Houlton said in the statement.

-Shortly after that, White House press secretary Sarah Sanders made the case that Ullah would not have been in the US if Trump's preferred immigration policy were implemented.
+White House press secretary Sarah Sanders argued that Ullah would not have been in the US if Trump's preferred immigration policy were implemented.

 "We know that the President's policy calls for an end to chain migration, which is what this individual came to the United States through, and had his policy been in place, then that attacker would not have been allowed to come into the country," Sanders said.